How To Make Wooden Blinds

 Here, measure the length and width of your windows.
 The measurements should start from the edge of your window frames for indoor window blinds.
 On the other hand, you should add a margin of approximately 10cm for outdoor blinds.

 All you require for this process is a measuring tape.
-Should you encounter any challenges, seek assistance from a carpenter.
+Should you encounter any challenges, I recommend asking assistance from a carpenter.
 They have the skills to take the right measurements for your wooden blinds.

 Must-Read: How to Read a Tape Measure